JetBrains/compose-multiplatform/tutorials/Swing_Integration/README.md

-# Integration of Compose for Desktop and Swing
+# Integration of Compose Multiplatform and Swing

 ## What is covered

 In this tutorial, we'll show you how to make the `Swing/Compose` interop work in your application, what its limitations are, what you can achieve with it, in which cases you may use it and when you shouldn't do that.

-The main goals of the interoperability between Compose for Desktop and Swing are
+The main goals of the interoperability between Compose Multiplatform and Swing are
 - make it easier and smoother to migrate Swing applications to to Compose
 - allow to enhance Compose application with Swing components that don't have 'Compose' analogues